 2. Are there any rewards for finalist communities that aren’t selected as the Prize winner?

-A community doesn’t have to finish first in the competition to “win”.
-Every competing community that demonstrates savings over previous years will be able to pass through a significant savings to their residents via energy bills for individual households—giving residents more disposable income, and allowing local governments to provide more money for direct services to residents.
-Moreover, the long-term benefits of energy efficiency include both financial and environmental benefits for future generations.
+A community doesn’t have to finish first in the competition to “win.”
+Every competing community that demonstrates savings over previous years will be able to pass significant savings to their residents via energy bills for individual households—giving residents more disposable income and allowing local governments to provide more money for direct services to residents.
+Moreover, the long-term benefits of energy efficiency include financial and environmental benefits for future generations.

-Throughout the Prize, competing communities will have access to exclusive resources that will help them develop and implement their energy efficiency plan, including: concrete financial and technical assistance, case studies, and customizable tips for communities.
+Throughout the Prize, competing communities will have access to exclusive resources to help them develop and implement their energy efficiency plan, including concrete financial and technical assistance, case studies, and customizable tips for communities.
 Competitors will also have the opportunity throughout the life of the Prize to come together with other city managers and community leaders in Washington, D.C. to share ideas and best practices with one another, and to learn from some of the top minds in the nation’s capital.

 3. How will this competition positively impact the communities that choose to participate?

-In addition to the clear environmental benefits associated with becoming more energy efficient, communities that reduce their energy consumption ultimately reap substantial financial benefits as well including saving as much as $200 per year for the average household when implementing energy saving measures.
-Overall, communities can save millions of dollars per year.
-One competing community estimates that they will save millions of dollars per year by implementing their energy efficiency plan.
-Please also visit the Resources for Competitors tab for information on what communities and utilities around the country are already doing about energy efficiency and home energy saving tips and resources.
+In addition to the clear environmental benefits associated with becoming more energy efficient, communities that reduce their energy consumption ultimately reap substantial financial benefit, including saving as much as $200 per year for the average household when implementing energy saving measures.
+One competing community estimates they will save millions of dollars per year by implementing their energy efficiency plan.
+Please visit the Resources for Competitors tab for information on what communities and utilities around the country are already doing about energy efficiency and home energy saving tips and resources.

-4. Beyond a rigorous competition, perhaps winning the competition and the prize and a boost to community pride, what other benefits might we see if we choose to compete?
+4. Beyond perhaps winning the competition and a boost to community pride, what other benefits might we see if we choose to compete?

-All competing communities will have access to financial opportunities and educational and technical resources including: one-on-one technical assistance, annual workshops, case studies showcasing energy efficiency successes in other communities, tips for household energy conservation, opportunities to apply for seed grants, and direct engagement with federal policymakers in Washington, D.C.
+All competing communities will have access to financial opportunities and educational and technical resources, including one-on-one technical assistance, workshops, case studies showcasing energy efficiency successes in other communities, tips for household energy conservation, opportunities to apply for seed grants, and direct engagement with federal policymakers in Washington, D.C.

-In addition to the financial support and educational and technical resources offered by the Prize, competing communities will receive significant communications support in promoting their progress updates and success stories to local and national media.
+In addition to the financial support and educational and technical resources offered by the Prize, competing communities will receive significant communications support to promote their progress and success within local and national media.
 In doing so, community leaders will gain greater national visibility for their participation in the competition, thereby raising their city’s profile with the potential to encourage other municipalities to take steps towards increased energy efficiency.